JonathanAMichaels/DARTPrimate/README.md

 Required Dependencies
 ---------------------

 **CUDA 8.0:** Download Cuda 8.0 [here](https://developer.nvidia.com/cuda-80-ga2-download-archive) and follow installation instructions.
 Be sure to install the CUDA examples as well.
 Installing Cuda will require an nvidia graphics driver to be installed.
-We recommend first install the proprietary drivers as follows instead of the graphics drivers included with Cuda:
+We recommend first installing the proprietary drivers as follows instead of the graphics drivers included with Cuda:

     sudo add-apt-repository ppa:graphics-driver/ppa
     sudo apt update